Chapter 12 : Snapes and Shadows

 Finding little space with the other Gryffindors, Harry walked up to the front table where Neville sat two seats away from Professor Sprout, intensely inspecting the violently green petals of the plant in front of him.

 Hermione raised her hand and was immediately called upon.
-‘These are Putnich Plants, named after the wizard who found them three hundred years ago,’ she said loudly, a broad smile on her face.
+‘These are Putnich Plants, named after the wizard who discovered them three hundred years ago,’ she said loudly, a broad smile on her face.

-‘Very informative Ms. Granger, five points to Gryffindor,’ Sprout announced.
-‘Now we will be taking samples- did you have a question Mr. Longbottom?’
+‘Thank you, Ms. Granger,’ Sprout announced.
+‘Now we will be taking samples- did you have a question, Mr. Longbottom?’

-‘Uh, no Professor,’ Neville said quietly, ‘I just wanted to point out that these plants are in fact Putnich Pods, small outgrowths made from the sap of the Putnich Plants, discovered by Peter Putnich’s daughter Penelope Putnich.’
+‘Uh, no, Professor,’ Neville said quietly, ‘I just wanted to point out that these plants are in fact Putnich Pods, small protuberances trimmed from the sappy stem junctions of the Putnich Plant proper.
+They were first discovered and harvested by Peter Putnich’s daughter Penelope.’

 ‘That’s absolutely correct Mr. Longbottom, and much more precise.
-Ten points to Gryffindor.’
+Also, not in the 6th year textbook,’ She gave Neville a small smile.
+‘Five points to Gryffindor.’

 Harry smiled as Neville reddened the way he always had when he was embarrassed, and noted the flush in Hermione’s cheeks at finding out that she was only partly correct.